PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: DESIGN AND IMPLEMENTATION OF PACEE

-To address the challenge of \mybox[defaultpurple]{$C_1$} limited parental expertise, we designed the \textit{Parent-Child Adventure Game} module.
-Parents and children can choose a scenario (e.g., performing on stage) from the system's scenario database, which was initialized using formative study results.
+To address \mybox[defaultpurple]{$C_1$} limited parental expertise, the \textit{Parent-Child Conversational Scenario} module supports parents in conducting scenario-based conversations with their children.
+Parents guide conversations about their children's emotions, while PACEE provides real-time assistance.
+Parents begin by selecting a situation (e.g., performing on stage) from a scenario database derived from the formative study.

-PACEE operationalized Gottman’s Five Steps of Emotion Coaching guideline \cite{gable1999heart} into a five-stage conversational workflow (see Table \ref{tab:5-steps-mapping}).
-While maintaining the theoretical core, PACEE applied specific design adaptations to align with the developmental needs of children aged 3-6, as identified through our formative study interviews.
-The five-stage conversational workflow (\mybox[defaultgrey]{$S_1$} - \mybox[defaultgrey]{$S_5$}) are later referred to as the \mybox[defaultgrey]{$Five\ Stages$} in this paper.

-During the five-stage conversation, PACEE offers a range of support for parents.
-As a conversation facilitator, PACEE can join the conversation when prompted by the parent, which helps reduce the communication burden.
-As an expert, PACEE provides professional advice for each of the 5 steps, considering the child's emotional profile.
-It also periodically updates real-time advice, offering communication strategies tailored to the cognitive characteristics of children aged 3 to 6 years old.
-As a tool, PACEE can generate images of the current scenario for parents to show to their children, catering to children's preference for visual thinking.
-Additionally, PACEE monitors the conversation's progress and stage, providing useful references for parents to decide when to progress to the next stage.
-After completing a scenario, PACEE generates rewards, such as stars and medals, for the children, supporting their preference for encouragement-based learning.
+PACEE supports parents in operationalizing Gottman's Five Steps of Emotion Coaching \cite{gable1999heart} as a five-stage conversational workflow (\autoref{tab:5-steps-mapping}).
+In this workflow, PACEE does not directly coach children; instead, it provides real-time support to parents across the five stages \mybox[defaultgrey]{$S_1$}-\mybox[defaultgrey]{$S_5$}.
+Specifically, PACEE facilitates conversation flow, provides stage-aware guidance, generates scenario images to help parents make situations more concrete, allows parents to optionally deliver AI-generated utterances when they need support in expressing their ideas more effectively, and tracks dialogue progress to support parents' awareness of the conversation.